Stourton with Gasper: History

 Several prehistoric sites in the area are scheduled ancient monuments.
 These include Park Hill Camp (within Stourhead grounds), a small Iron Age hillfort, containing a later Iron Age settlement; Kenwalch's Castle (on the Somerset border), a large Iron Age hillfort; and White Sheet Camp (to the east), another large hillfort, investigated in the 19th century by Sir Richard Colt Hoare.

 About 1+1/2 mi southwest of Stourton village are Pen Pits, a series of small circular pits where stone was quarried for quern stones, in the Iron Age, Roman and medieval periods.
 On part of the site stand the later earthwork remains of Castle Orchard, a motte-and-bailey castle, possibly Norman, with a motte diameter of about 55m.
 The site was first excavated by Augustus Pitt Rivers in 1879–80.

 Domesday Book in 1086 recorded a settlement of 28 households at Stortone, and land held by Walter of Douai.
 Longleat Priory owned land at Stourton in the 13th century.

 The Stourton family owned land from at least the 12th century, and their wealth was increased by William Stourton (d.
 1413), a prominent lawyer, Member of Parliament, and in his last year Speaker of the House of Commons.
 His son John was elevated to Baron Stourton in 1448.
-It was at Stourton that he had custody of the French royal captive Charles, Duke of Orleans.
+It was at Stourton that he had custody of the French royal captive Charles, Duke of Orléans.
 The family were later persecuted as papists and suffered financial penalties, especially William, 11th Baron (c.
 1594 – 1672).
 When Edward, 13th Baron succeeded his father in 1685, the estates were "greatly impoverished and encumbered".
 He began selling land in 1688, and raised mortgages against Stourton House and manor, which was eventually sold in 1714: most of the £19,400 proceeds were used to discharge the mortgages, leaving only some £775 for Lord Stourton.

 The purchaser was Sir Thomas Meres, the main mortgage-holder.
 After his death in 1715, his son John sold the property, which was acquired in 1717 (formalised in 1720) by Henry Hoare, son of the founder of Hoare's Bank.